indigo-dc/ansible-role-ophidia-cluster/README.md

 ----------------

-An example of playbook to deploy ambertools:
+An example of playbook to deploy Ophidia:

 ```
 ---